 Another big campground near Jasper along the Athabasca River is Wabasso.
 As you drive along the 93A highway from Jasper, you will notice the giant area this campground occupies.

-We loved the spacious sites and proximity to bathrooms and drinking water.
+We loved the spacious sites and the proximity to bathrooms and drinking water.
 Thereβs almost no phone signal but also no shortage of wildlife.
 Park rangers mentioned a local black bear who particularly likes this campground so remember to pack all your food when leaving your site.

 Location: 45 km north of Jasper

-Operating dates: June 15 to September 5
+Operating dates: June 12 to September 2, 2024

 Amenities: toilets & running water, shelters, hookups

-Fees: Β 32.25 CAD per night per campsite
+Fees: 35 CAD per night per campsite

 Number of sites: 140